Kate Hudson’s Buzz Cut Stuns On The Red Carpet: The Story Behind Shocking Change Revealed

 Kate Hudson’s buzz cut wowed the attendees at the UrbanWorld Film Festival as she shows off her shocking new do and shares the story behind it.

-Hudson has been known to dazzle with her glamorous looks and ensemble when she strides the red carpet but none of her previous looks were as striking as a shaved head.
+Hudson has been known to dazzle with her glamorous looks and ensemble when she strides the red carpet, but none of her previous looks were as striking as a shaved head.
 Formerly donning blonde locks, the 38-year-old How To Lose A Guy In 10 Days star decided to shave off her hair for her role in a film with Sia, as previously reported by the Inquisitr.

-Now, more details about Kate Hudson’s buzz cut are in as she opens up about the time when she decided to cut her hair while promoting her current movie Marshall with Emmy winner Sterling K. Brown.
+Now, more details about Kate Hudson’s buzz cut are coming in as she opens up about the time when she decided to cut her hair while promoting her current movie Marshall with Emmy winner Sterling K. Brown.

 Speaking to E!
 News, Hudson revealed that the decision to let go of her golden mane was not very deep.